-Rolfing was developed for removing restriction from the body.
+Rolfing was developed for removing restrictions from the body.
 Its aim is to organize the connective tissue that defines our shape and structure.
-This fascia separates different tissues in the body, including muscle, bone and organs.
+This fascia separates different tissues in the body, including muscle, bone, and organs.

-The therapist employs skilled application of pressure to soften and change the length of the fascia.
-This results in body segments (legs, torso, arms etc.) becoming relatively more balanced with each other.
-A well balanced body uses remarkably less energy to move itself through gravity.
+The therapist employs the skilled application of pressure to soften and change the length of the fascia.
+This results in body segments (legs, torso, arms, etc.) becoming relatively more balanced with each other.
+A well-balanced body uses remarkably less energy to move through gravity.

 What is Manual Osteopathy?

-Manual osteopathy is a drug less, patient-centered treatment that enhances the body’s ability to heal itself.
-Osteopathic manual practitioners go through an extensive 5 year undergraduate training plus an additional 2 years of research to develop highly refined palpation skills.
+Manual osteopathy is a drug-less, patient-centered treatment that enhances the body’s ability to heal itself.
+Osteopathic manual practitioners like osteopath guildford go through extensive 5 year undergraduate training plus an additional 2 years of research to develop highly refined palpation skills.
 This extensive training is based on knowledge and understanding of anatomy and physiology of the body.
-Treatment involves all aspects of the body including: structural, myofascial, visceral, cranial sacral and vascular.
+Treatment involves all aspects of the body including structural, myofascial, visceral, cranial sacral, and vascular.

 Those who may benefit from manual osteopathy include: